hmarlatte/hmarlatte.github.io/_pages/publications.md

 * Gilboa, A., & **Marlatte, H.** (2017).
 Neurobiology of schemas and schema-mediated memory. _Trends in cognitive sciences, 21_ (8), 618-631.

-_**Peer-reviewed conference proceedings**_i
+**Peer-reviewed conference proceedings**

-**Marlatte, H.,** Meltzer, J., Binns, M., & Gilboa, A. (2020).
+* **Marlatte, H.,** Meltzer, J., Binns, M., & Gilboa, A. (2020).
 Individual differences in prior knowledge application during word learning: A mechanistic Bayesian model. _Neurobiology of Speech and Language, 22-24._

-_**Publications in preparation**_
+**Publications in preparation**

-**Marlatte, H.,** Ryan, J.D., & Gilboa, A. Lateral eye-movements preferentially increase fixation rate during scene construction for those with post-traumatic stress disorder.
+* **Marlatte, H.,** Ryan, J.D., & Gilboa, A. Lateral eye-movements preferentially increase fixation rate during scene construction for those with post-traumatic stress disorder.

-**Marlatte, H.,** Ryan, J.D., & Gilboa, A. Adolescents with post-traumatic stress disorder imagine scenes as action sequences rather than sensory events.
+* **Marlatte, H.,** Ryan, J.D., & Gilboa, A. Adolescents with post-traumatic stress disorder imagine scenes as action sequences rather than sensory events.

-**Marlatte, H.,** Binns, M., & Gilboa, A. Cross-situational integration is impaired in a patient with bilateral fornix damage.
+* **Marlatte, H.,** Binns, M., & Gilboa, A. Cross-situational integration is impaired in a patient with bilateral fornix damage.

 li {list-style-type: none;}